The German armed forces realised they needed help to run the auxilary forces in order to aid the defence of Germany.

 Norwegian Nurses (front sisters) often served in pairs and tended to those wounded at the frontline which endangered their lives.
 Approximately 350 to 400 also served exclusively alongside the Waffen SS.

-The Feldlazarett of Kampfgruppe Stahlkrieger is well-supplied and operated by society members who uphold the principles of those who sassisted with the armed units of the Leibstandarte.
+The Feldlazarett of Kampfgruppe Stahlkrieger is well-supplied and operated by society members who uphold the principles of those who assisted with the armed units of the Leibstandarte.

 As such they recruited aid from the German and Scandinavian women.